bm2-lab/cage/README.md

 # CAGE
-**C**RISPR KO **A**nalysis based on **G**enomic **E**diting data —— Towards personalized sgRNA design on heterogeneous experimental conditions
+**C**RISPR KO **A**nalysis based on **G**enomic **E**diting data —— Toward personalized sgRNA design in heterogeneous experimental conditions

 ## Introduction
-A CRISPR-cas9 based Genome Editing data analysis pipeline, for the analysis of indels and microhomology patterns, the identification of personalized features correlated to sgRNA KO efficiency on heterogeneous experimental conditions, and the evaluation of the sgRNA KO efficiency based on the CRISPR-Cas9
+A CRISPR-cas9 based Genome-diting data analysis pipeline, for the analysis of indels and microhomology patterns, the identification of personalized features correlated to sgRNA KO efficiency on heterogeneous experimental conditions, and the evaluation of the sgRNA KO efficiency based on the CRISPR-Cas9
 Knock-Out NGS data or the sgRNA KO assay data.

 The ultimate goals of CAGE:

-1. CAGE provides a standard CROWDSOURCING platform for the users to share the CRISPR-Cas9 based gene KO data.
+1. CAGE provides a standard CROWDSOURCING platform for users to share the CRISPR-Cas9 based gene KO data.

 2. CAGE provides an efficient interface to analyze and visualize the